makrai/notes/scheidwasser-clow2110-multiling-speech-emo-bench.md

 # 2. Speech emotion recognition adaptation benchmark (serab)

-## 2.1 A summary of the tasks used in SERAB is presented in Table 1.
-The
+## 2.1 A summary of the tasks used in SERAB is presented in Table 1

 * nine speech emotion classification tasks in six languages:
   * four in English (CREMA-D, IEMOCAP, RAVDESS & SAVEE), and